kabirgh/arcade/README.md

 **Ninja run**

 Avoid obstacles as the course speeds up.
 Players press the big red button to jump from one side of the screen to the other.
+After one player dies to an obstacle, the next player on the team starts.

 <img src="./docs/ninja.png" alt="Ninja run">